kubeedge/kubeedge/docs/proposals/quic-design.md

 <img src="../images/proposals/quic-connection.png">

 ## Motivation
-In edge scenarios , network connectivity could be unstable .
-With TCP + TLS , it becomes an overhead to establish / re-establish connections frequently due to intermittent networks.
+In edge scenarios, network connectivity could be unstable.
+With TCP + TLS, it becomes an overhead to establish / re-establish connections frequently due to intermittent networks.
 In such scenarios, QUIC with its zero RTT can help reduce this overhead and re-establish broken connections faster.

 ## Architecture
 <img src="../images/proposals/quic-design.png">